dailyLi/olist_digital_marketing/README.md

 # Olist Digital Marketing

 ## Objective
-- To create visual reports on order number, sales, customer acquisition
+- To create visual reports on order number, sales, customer acquisition - see [EDA.ipynb](https://github.com/dailyLi/olist_digital_marketing/blob/main/EDA.ipynb)
-- To make customer segmentation based on purchase behavior (RFM model)
+- To make customer segmentation based on purchase behavior (RFM model) - see [Segmentation.ipynb](https://github.com/dailyLi/olist_digital_marketing/blob/main/Segmentation.ipynb)

 ## Background
 The dataset was provided by Olist, the largest department store in Brazilian marketplaces.
 Olist connects small businesses from all over Brazil to channels without hassle and with a single contract.
 Those merchants are able to sell their products through the Olist Store and ship them directly to the customers using Olist logistics partners.
 See more on Olist website: www.olist.com